-In the comics world, he is mostly known for unsigned comic book appropriations and the manifestos supplementing these editions.
-He has published illegal appropriations of existing comic books, and reinjected his detournements in the book market.
+In comics, he is mostly known for the unsigned comic book appropriations and the texts supplementing these editions.
+He has published illegal appropriations of existing comic books,”and reinjected his detournements in the book market.
 He continuously claims for the importance of an idiosyncratic “reader’s space”, beyond all imposed meanings coming from the author or from the prevailing readings of certain works.
-Following a mode d’emploi, consisting of a very simple chart of manipulations to guide him through the process, he seeks to instantiate this specific reader’s space, by retaliating upon this exact same format.
-These facsimile versions are annually disseminated during the Angoulême International Comics Festival, making use of the political traction of the manifestation in order to demonstrate that comic books exist in their primary state, and not as catalogues or documentation of artistic practices, and are conceived as a mass-produced object.
-It is a powerful self-reflexive medium.
+Following a mode d’emploi, consisting of a very simple chart of manipulations to guide him through the process, he seeks to instantiate this specific reader’s space, by retaliating upon this same format.
+These facsimile versions, regularly distributed during major comics events, demonstrate that comics can be a powerful self-reflexive medium.